-During 2007, work continued on Phase I of the mapping.
-Work continued on refining floodplain boundaries along Brown Deer Park Creek for the 10-, 50-, 100-, and 500-year recurrence interval floods.
-Also, the hydraulic model of Fish Creek was refined and preliminary 10-, 50-, 100-, and 500-year flood boundaries were delineated.
-Work continued for Woods Creek.
-Work was substantially completed on updating the hydrologic analyses for the Menomonee River watershed and on the hydrologic and hydraulic analyses for Beaver Creek.
-Also during 2007, Phase II work was initiated to update the hydrologic model of the Root River watershed.
+During 2008, work continued on Phase I of the mapping, including delineating floodplain boundaries along Beaver Creek and Fish Creek for the 10-, 50-, 100-, and 500-year recurrence interval floods.
+Also during 2008, Phase II work was completed to update the hydrologic model of the Upper Root River watershed.

-This project involves activities which relate to implementation of comprehensive watershed plans that have been completed for the Des Plaines River, Menomonee River, Milwaukee River, Kinnickinnic River, Root River, and Oak Creek watersheds.
+This project involves activities which relate to implementation of comprehensive watershed plans that have been completed for the Menomonee River, Milwaukee River, Kinnickinnic River, Root River, and Oak Creek watersheds.
 The project also complements and is being coordinated with project 330-2100 which provides for similar mapping in the watershed areas tributary to Milwaukee County.